nhsuk/pharmacy-data-etl/doc/architecture/decisions/0003-generate-file-containing-organisation-data.md

 The Organisation data will be scraped every night.
 This amounts to approximately 12,000 requests against the API over the course of a 1 hour period.

-The Organisation API will not queried in real time, insulating the application against failure of the Organisation API.
+The Organisation API will not be queried in real time, insulating the application against failure of the Organisation API.